 So how do you reassure your stakeholders that you have a grasp on your developer productivity, where it needs focus, and how you’re going to improve it?
 It’s crucial to monitor the right productivity metrics because you can’t improve what you don’t measure.

-This article will define developer productivity, address some common myths surrounding it, and cover ways how to measure it.
+This article will define developer productivity, address some common myths surrounding it, and cover ways to measure it.
 Let’s dive right in.

 Let’s take a look at other common myths and misconceptions around measuring developer productivity.